Table of Contents

 The National Association of State Boards of Accountancy proctors the exam (NASBA).
-The four components of the exam can be taken in any sequence, but all four sections must be passed with a score of at least 75 within a rolling 18-month period to qualify.
+The sections of the exam can be taken in any sequence, but all sections must be passed with a score of at least 75 within a rolling 18-month period to qualify.

 AICPA Ethics Exam

 To meet the Alaska CPA ethics exam requirement, the board employs the American Institute of CPAs (AICPA) Professional Ethics self-study course and exam to complete this criterion.
 To pass, candidates must finish the course’s open book test with a score of 90 percent or above.
 Professional Ethics can be found on the AICPA’s website.
 The AICPA exam will be waived for candidates who can present documentation of passing an exam deemed equivalent by the Board.